rjrodger/gubu/README.md

 ##### Optional Objects

 Objects are optional by default, and will be created if not present.
-To prevent this, use the explicit shape builder [Skip](#skip-builder) to indicate that you do *not* wish an object to be inserted when it is missing.
+To prevent this, use the shape builder [Skip](#skip-builder) to indicate that you do *not* wish an object to be inserted when it is missing&mdash;it can be skipped.

 ```
 const { Skip } = Gubu